Buckland Manor

 Country House Dining in the Cotswolds: Where the Tradition Holds

-Get Exclusive Access →British Cooking, Seasonal Provenance, No Apologies
+British Cooking, Seasonal Provenance, No Apologies

-The editorial angle that shaped British restaurant cooking over the past two decades — the rehabilitation of native ingredients after decades of imported influence — finds a natural home in the country house format.
+The editorial angle that shaped British restaurant cooking over the past two decades, the rehabilitation of native ingredients after decades of imported influence, finds a natural home in the country house format.
 Kitchens at properties like Buckland Manor have long sourced regionally out of geography as much as ideology: the supply chains are shorter, the producers more visible, and the seasonal rhythms harder to ignore when your dining room looks onto kitchen gardens and Cotswolds farmland.

 That approach sits within a broader movement in British cooking that has more in common with the reinvention of pub dining than with fine dining orthodoxy.
 Places like The Hand and Flowers in Marlow demonstrated that serious cooking in unpretentious rooms could hold two Michelin stars; Hide and Fox in Saltwood showed how ingredient-led precision could take root in a village setting.
 Buckland Manor's version of this shift is filtered through the country house idiom: the room has nothing casual about it, but the cooking draws on the same commitment to British produce and unfussy execution that defines the broader movement.

 For comparison, the upper tier of British restaurant cooking looks quite different.
 CORE by Clare Smyth in London holds three Michelin stars and prices accordingly.
 L'Enclume in Cartmel and Moor Hall in Aughton sit at the northern end of England's destination dining map with multi-star recognition and tasting menu formats.
 Buckland Manor does not compete in that tier and does not need to.
-Its peer set is the English country house dining room: Gidleigh Park in Chagford being one useful point of reference, The Cliveden Dining Room in Berkshire another.
+Its comparable set is the English country house dining room: Gidleigh Park in Chagford being one useful point of reference, The Cliveden Dining Room in Berkshire another.
 Within that cohort, a sustained Michelin Plate across consecutive years carries weight.

 The Setting as Part of the Meal